silfverorg/duns.js/README.md

 * allow(val)   - whitelist val.
 * deny(val)    - blacklist val.
 * oneOf()      - Must match one of arguments.
 For instance, Duns.string().oneOf('test1','test2') creates a schema that must match either 'test1' or 'test2'.
+* returns(cb)  - Defines callback that will be triggered when format is executed.
+Allows for custom formating of values.
+* format()     - Formats string according to returns function.

 ### Duns.array
 Must be array